AztecMC/WGItemFrameBreakFlags/README.md

 # WGItemFrameBreakFlags
+Worldguard plugin for protecting against Item Frame breaking.
 Requires Worldguard 7 and a 1.16+ server.
-Other configurations are untested.
+Other configurations are untested, other plugins may interfere with this one.

 This plugin was specifically made because if the following behavior in spigot https://hub.spigotmc.org/jira/browse/SPIGOT-3999 which means Worldguard does not catch Physics events causes by Boats, as well as other Removal Causes ( https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/event/hanging/HangingBreakEvent.RemoveCause.html )